ZhiwenZhong/zhiwenzhong.github.io/README.md

 ### **Biography**
 ------------
-I am currently a second year PhD student in the Department of Chemistry/Physics, King's College London (KCL), supervised by Prof. Chris Lorenz and Pfro.
+I am currently a second-year PhD student in the Department of Physics/Physics, King's College London (KCL), supervised by Prof. Chris Lorenz and Pfro.
 Martin Ulmschneider.
-Before that, I have received a Master degree in Biochemistry and Molecular Biology at University of Science and Technology of China (USTC).
+Before that, I received a Master's degree in Biochemistry and Molecular Biology at the University of Science and Technology of China (USTC).

 ### **Research Interest**